 Uterine fibroids develop from the smooth muscle tissue of the uterus.
 It’s not uncommon for one woman to have multiple fibroids of differing sizes, and some women are more susceptible to fibroids than others.
-While it’s unknown exactly what causes fibroids, it’s believed that hormones and genetics play a role in their growth.
+When referring to “fibroids causes,” it’s unknown exactly what causes fibroids, it’s believed that hormones and genetics play a role in their growth.

 Fibroids grow under the influence of hormones such as estrogen and progesterone, which increase during a woman’s reproductive years.
 These hormones are responsible for stimulating the development of the lining of the uterus each menstrual cycle in preparation for pregnancy.
 Evidence suggests that fibroid cells may be affected similarly.

 Following menopause, when estrogen levels are low, fibroids shrink.
 While the underlying mechanisms for why this occurs aren’t fully understood, in simulated studies, fibroid size increased when exposed to hormone replacement therapy (specifically injectable estrogen replacement therapy and synthetic progesterones) and decreased when treated with anti-hormone therapy.

 Clinical studies have revealed that hundreds of genes within fibroids are dysregulated, including those responsible for cell proliferation, which may be linked to uncontrolled cell growth.
 When compared to the normal myometrium, it was also discovered that fibroids contain heightened concentrations of both estrogen receptors and progesterone receptors.

 Fibroids Risk Factors

 Significant fibroids risk factors include: